Metahofzicht/oefening-website-GitHub/index.md

 [See our full team](/about).

-More details about the project is on the [About Page](/about) go to find more info on me {% include contact.html %}
+More details about the project is on the [About Page](/about)

 See some [examples of our work]({{ page.lesson-example }})